CreatingNull/UOS-Arduino/README.md

 ## Getting Started

-This operating system is optimised for ATMega328P hardware.
+This operating system is optimised for ATMega328P hardware, however other devices running an arduino bootloader can easily be added.
-It should work across multiple Arduino architectures, however pin mappings may change, and there is no guarantee of stability.

-It is tested on:
+Currently, there is support for:

 * Arduino Nano
 * Arduino Uno

-For the best results.

-### Installing from Source

-This method is aimed at users familiar with the arduino IDE and / or users who need to make modifications to the project.

-1. Download the latest source from [tags](https://github.com//CreatingNull/UOS-Arduino/tags).
-2. Add the latest [Null Packet Comms](https://github.com/CreatingNull/Null-Packet-Comms-Arduino) library.
-3. Select the hardware and programming method through the IDE and then compile / upload the code to the target device.
+* Raspberry Pi Pico - Via the [arduino-pico](https://github.com/earlephilhower/arduino-pico) platform.

+For information on installing the firmware for your hardware see the [docs](https://wiki.nulltek.xyz/docs/projects/uos/arduino/).

 ---